-Preserving Single-Family Homes
+Preserving MPHA’s Family Homes

 Unlocking new federal dollars to fund home improvements and preserve our public housing

-Why is MPHA using this HUD program?
+Why is MPHA using a different HUD program for these homes?

 MPHA needs to maintain and update its more than 700 family homes (single-family, duplex, and fourplex) across the city.
 To preserve these homes, MPHA has been approved for a HUD program known as Section 18.

-The program will give MPHA more money to take care of these units of public housing.
+The program will give MPHA much more money to take care of these units of public housing.
 HUD’s approval communication to MPHA states: